Non-small cell lung cancer

 Which individuals are most at risk for developing non-small cell lung cancer?

-Smoking is associated with approximately 85% of lung cancer cases.
-The risk of developing lung cancer increases with duration and intensity of smoking.
+Smoking is associated with approximately 85% of lung cancer cases in the U.S. The risk of developing lung cancer increases with duration and intensity of smoking.
 An individual who smokes one pack of cigarettes daily has a 20-fold increased risk of lung cancer compared with a never smoker.
 The risk of lung cancer declines but persists after smoking cessation; 15 years after quitting, the risk is still 4 times higher than in a never smoker.

 Half of all patients diagnosed with lung cancer are former smokers and approximately 15% of patients are never smokers.
 Women may be at greater risk for lung cancer for a given degree of tobacco exposure, which may reflect differences in carcinogen metabolism, DNA repair, or tumor promoter effects of hormones.

 Individuals who live in a household with a smoker have a 30% increase in the risk of lung cancer compared to never smokers who do not live in such an environment.
 Passive smoking accounts for 3-5% of lung cancer cases.

 Cigarette smokers exposed to asbestos have a 50-90-fold increase in lung cancer (particularly adenocarcinoma) compared with unexposed individuals.
 Among non-smokers, asbestos exposure increases the risk of lung cancer 5-fold.

 Radon (occurring naturally in the soil) is the second most common cause of lung cancer, and the leading cause among non-smokers, accounting for an estimated 21,000 cases every year, of which 15% are non-smokers.
 Exposure to uranium, arsenic, nickel-cadmuim, chromium, or chloromethyl ether is also associated with lung cancer.

 Lung cancer may arise at the site of prior tuberculosis infection or other lung injury.